jangevaert-design/personalized-safari-app/docs/index.md

 ## Intended users & user stories

    * **A travel journalist**
-        >  As a travel journalist I need a lot of information about the country, the national parks and the accommodations so that I can write meaningful travel updates.
+        >  As a travel journalist who writes for high end travel magazines I need up-to-date and correct information about the country, the national parks and the accommodations so that I can share meaningful travel updates to our readers.

    * **First time Africa-travelers.**
-        > As a first time Africa traveler I need to understand what to expect and what we need to bring so that we can get the maximum out of our holiday.
+        > As a first time Africa traveler I need to understand how our itineraries and accommodations will look and what we need to bring so that we can get the maximum out of our holiday.

 ## Wireframe Diagram